matwilso/matwilso.github.io/_posts/robot-future.md

 -->

-Maybe we use brains to collect the data for learning our simulators (the interesting data needs to come from somewhere; we can't get it by motor babbling).
+Maybe we use brains to collect the data for learning our simulators (the interesting data needs to come from somewhere; we can't get it by pure motor babbling).
 Maybe we use our simulators to train our brains.
 Maybe we do both iteratively.
 Maybe learned simulators will just be brains.
 Maybe brains will use components of learned simulators.
-This seems like a big knot of questions that is only going to come undone as we start to build more complex working systems.
+This seems like a big knot of questions that is only going to come undone as we start to build more powerful working systems.

 <!--